MehreenHabibr/Cuisine_predictor/README.md

 ## Assumptions:
 ---
 1. Assuming that the ingredients provided in the command-line interface (CLI) are present in the yummly.json dataset.
+2. multiple ingredients like soy souce should be put in "" so that they are considering as single entity.